github/developer.github.com/content/v3/pulls.md

 ## Custom Mime Types

-These are the support mime types for pull requests.
-You can read more about the use of mimes types in the API [here](/v3/mimes/).
+These are the supported mime types for pull requests.
+You can read more about the use of mime types in the API [here](/v3/mime/).

     application/vnd.github-pull.raw+json
     application/vnd.github-pull.text+json